learningequality/kolibri-docs/docs/install/ubuntu-debian.rst

 2. Restart the system.

-.. warning:: Keep in mind that the ``kolibri-server`` system performance will depend not only on server device features, but on local WiFi access point characteristics.
+.. warning:: Keep in mind that the ``kolibri-server`` system performance will depend not only on server device features, but also on local WiFi access point characteristics.